PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 Note: the `HTTPHandler` struct is an abstract namespace defined in PerfectHTTPServer.
 It consists of only static request handler generators such as this.

 Request handler generators are encouraged to `throw` when required configuration data is not provided by the user or if the data is invalid.
 Ensure that the Error you throw will provide a helpful message when it is converted to String.
 This will ensure that users see such configuration problems early so that they can be corrected.
-If the handler generator can not return a valid `RequestHandler` then it should throw an error.
+If the handler generator cannot return a valid `RequestHandler` then it should throw an error.

 ### filters:

 Request filters can screen or manipulate incoming request data.
-For example an authentication filter might check to see if a request has certain permissions, and if not, return an error to the client.
+For example, an authentication filter might check to see if a request has certain permissions, and if not, return an error to the client.
 Response filters do the same for outgoing data, having an opportunity to change response headers or body data.
-See [Request and Response Filters](http://perfect.org/docs/filters.html) for specifics on Perfect's request filtering system.
+See [Request and Response Filters](filters.md) for specifics on Perfect's request filtering system.

 The value for the "filters" key is an array of dictionaries containing keys which describe each filter.
 The required keys for these dictionaries are "type", and "name".
 The possible values for the "type" key are "request" or "response", to indicate either a request or a response filter.
 A "priority" key can also be provided with a value of either "high", "medium", or "low".
 If a priority is not provided then the default value will be "high".